A Video Journey Along The Middlesex Canal

 10:00 a.m., Visitor Center Theater

-Roger Hagopian, Narrator and Board Member, Middlesex Canal Association
+Roger Hagopian, Narrator and Board Member, Middlesex Canal Association"Rivers of Inspiration"

 Meet Lowell factory owner Nathan Appleton and his daughter Fanny Appleton Longfellow as they return to the city of spindles.
 Learn how New England rivers inspired both industrialists and poets during the 19th century.